jherforth/nativevillages/WITCH_MAGIC_SYSTEM.md

 ### 4. Attack Behavior
 - Witches only attack when they have a target
-- Minimum distance: 3 blocks (need some distance to cast)
+- Minimum distance: 2 blocks (need some distance to cast)
-- Maximum distance: 15 blocks (magic range)
+- Maximum distance: 10 blocks (magic range)
 - Cooldown: 4 seconds between attacks
 - Attack type: "dogfight" (will chase targets)
+- Sound effect: magic.ogg (plays when casting)

 ## Technical Implementation